© 2026 WNIJ and WNIU

 Community members who have an interest in preserving, protecting, and fostering the vitality of the Pecatonica River are invited to join the Friends of the Pecatonica River Foundation board.

-The organization is best known for its annual Pecatonica River cleanup event, but has also contributed picnic tables, water fountains, and canoe/kayak launches along the river.
+The organization is known for its annual river cleanup, as well as contributions of picnic tables, water fountains, and canoe/kayak launches.

 If you're interested in learning more about the Friends of the Pec, or in joining their board, please visit pecriver.org.